-Bristol Temple Meads is an iconic Victorian station.
-Built in a ‘mock Tudor’ style, Temple Meads was originally a terminus with only two platforms.
-The original train shed with a hammer-beam roof that emulates Westminster Hall now forms part of the car park.
+Bristol Temple Meads is an iconic Victorian station, built in a mock Tudor style.
+Expanded over the years, the original train shed - with a stunning hammer-beam roof - now forms part of the car park.

 The station still has many beautiful original features, including period signage, wayfinding and benches.